Do annuities affect financial aid & other benefits?

 Retirement benefits

-Income from an annuity won’t impact or reduce your Social Security retirement benefits — only earned income from employment will impact your Social Security wages.
-Any kind of income from pensions, annuities, and investment dividends doesn’t count, because this kind of income isn’t viewed as a kind of earned wages.
-[4]
+Income from an annuity can impact the taxes you owe on your Social Security benefits, but it won’t reduce your Social Security retirement benefit amount — only earned income from employment will impact your Social Security wages.
+[4] Any kind of income from pensions, annuities, and investment dividends doesn’t count, because this kind of income isn’t viewed as a kind of earned wages.
+[5]

 How does an annuity fit into your retirement plan?